jetnew/al-folio/_posts/2022-12-1-explain-pca.md

 </div>

 <div class="caption">
+  As an analogy, like how shadows are a 2D representation of 3D objects, PCA finds the best "angle" to cast the "shadow" of the dataset.
 Credits to <a href="https://unsplash.com/photos/JIuZZ0-EC0U">Evan Qu</a>.
 </div>

-Like how shadows are a 2D representation of 3D objects, PCA finds the best angle to cast the shadow.

 Thus, PCA is needed if you: